pwestman/pwestman.github.io/README.md

 This proposal presents a plan for providing an IoT solution for bee tracking at Humber College.
-This is an opportunity to integrate the knowledge and skills developed in our program to create a collaborative IoT capstone project demonstrating my ability to learn how to support projects.
-I request approval of this project.
+This is an opportunity to integrate the knowledge and skills developed in our program to create a collaborative IoT capstone project demonstrating our ability to learn how to support projects.
+We request approval of this project.

 **References**